kcahir/tweetcompare/README.md

 Compare user tweet statistics in Laravel 4

-You need to create an application and create your access token in the [developer console](https://dev.twitter.com/).
+You need to create a Twitter application and create your access token in the [developer console](https://dev.twitter.com/).

 ## Installation